Astrophysics (Index)About

 (a torque on a planet from co-orbiting planetary disk material)

 Corotation torque is a type of torque that can be imposed on a planet by a circumstellar disk, i.e., a gas disk in Keplerian orbit around the star.
-Gravitational forces between the planet and nearby disk material surrounding it can affect the planet's orbit, slowing it, given some disk characteristics.
+Gravitational forces between the planet and nearby disk material surrounding it can have a slowing affect on the planet's orbit, given some particular characteristics of the disk.
 It is a factor in planetary migration, specifically, Type I migration, an inward migration which might help explain cases of planets currently in orbits where models say they would not form, such as hot Jupiters.

 (planet formation,migration)